 The Board of Trustees is entrusted with making sound fiscal and legal decisions for the school as a whole that are in keeping with the philosophy and principles of Waldorf Education.
 It is composed of competent and committed parents, as well as members of the Faculty and the wider Birmingham community.

-Jenn Gray, has a BSE in Chemical Engineering and earned her PhD in Pharmaceutical Chemistry from UCSF.
-Jenn is an AWS parent who serves on the AWS Marketing Committee.
+Jenn Gray has a BSE in Chemical Engineering and earned her PhD in Pharmaceutical Chemistry from UCSF.
+She is the parent of an AWS Alum.

-Neville Baay is co-owner and head chef of El Barrio, Paramount, and Woolworth Restaurants in downtown Birmingham and father of two AWS students.
+Neville Baay is co-owner and head chef of El Barrio and Paramount in downtown Birmingham and father of two AWS alumni.

 Colin Reily is an Assistant Professor at UAB's Nephrology Research & Training Center.
-He is also a Waldorf alum from Emerson Waldorf School, and has taught science courses at AWS.
+He is a preschool parent, a Waldorf alum from Emerson Waldorf School, and has taught science courses at AWS.

-Sarah Langford and Ben Knox are the current faculty representatives to the Board of Directors.
+Sarah Lee Langford and Sadhna Malkani are the current faculty representatives to the Board of Directors.
 See their bios under Faculty.

 College of Teachers